 The shank is home to the outside skirt steak, which provides meat for fajitas.
 The outside skirt is more tender than the inside skirt steak, which comes from the flank primal.
 Both are used for fajita meat, and you can do the same in your home kitchen.

+Wondering where do beef short ribs come from?
 The plate also produces plate short ribs, which are perhaps best known as the beef short ribs served in kalbi-style restaurants, which is Korean barbecue.
 Despite the humble origins of the plate short ribs, they are sometimes served as a high-end dish in such restaurants.
+At Acabonac Farms we carry uncut beef short ribs perfect for braising, pressure cooking or slow roasting.

 Meat from the shank, because of its higher fat content and tenderness, is often sliced thin and used in salads.